 A complicated tale with a lot of twists (some at the end of a rope),

 .... a cattle theft problem that quickly morphed into vigilantism

 and finally into an ever-escalating quest for revenge.

 nearly 130 years, folks in Mason

 County have finally started talking about the Hoo Doo War.

 died violently - some scalped and mutilated - in a feud that was one

 history.
 At the time those deaths occurred, the county had little

 more than 1,000 residents.
-Excluding women and children, who in the case of this feud seemed exempt
+Excluding women and children, who in the

-of 1 out of every 60.
+this epidemic of violence was on the order of 1 out of every 60.

 "No one in the first generation after it ended ever talked about it,"

 resident Julius DeVos, one of several independent historians

 The trouble's been over for a long time, but only in recent years

 County during the war begun to openly discuss what happened.
 Seven

 panelists - some locals, some from as far away as Indiana - recently

 participated in a symposium in Mason